AhmedYahyaE/laravel-multi-vendor-e-commerce-application/README.md

 # Laravel Multi-vendor E-commerce Application (Mega Project)
-Multi-vendor E-commerce is a mega project/application that is built with Laravel framework.
+Multi-vendor E-commerce is a large-scale project/application built with Laravel framework.
 The application contains comprehensive and feature-rich modules and functionalities.
-This application is designed to provide a robust platform for businesses to create their online marketplaces, allowing multiple vendors to sell their products and manage their stores within a single platform.
-The application also has its dedicated extensive API, which requires authentication using Laravel Passport package.
+It is designed to provide a robust platform for businesses to create their online marketplaces, allowing multiple vendors to sell their products and manage their stores within a single platform.
+Additionally, the application has its own dedicated extensive API, which requires authentication using Laravel Passport package.

 Frontend technologies used: jQuery and AJAX.